Require Immediate Support? Free Director Helpline: 0800 644 6080

 opened laptop

-The following is a rough outline of the events that lead up to a successful CVA:
+The following is a rough outline of the process which leads to a successful CVA:

 1. The Initial Assessment - To begin the CVA process you would need to contact an insolvency practitioner.
 The IP will determine whether a CVA is the best course of action for your company and its creditors.